Aashi24/shreyakr-portfolio/Assignment3and4.md

 # SUMMARY

 In my opinion, this critiquing method is highly effective.
 It allows us to dissassemble various aspects of a visualization and gauge its effectiveness holistically.
 Data visualizations are created with the inten of bringing out the patterns and meaning burried in numeric data.
-They are designed so that the avergae reader can grasp its meaning easily, without having to sift through it to gather its essence.
-The effectiveness of a visualization therefore relies heavily on the creator's intention to portray a persuasive fact as well as the reader's reception of the message.
-This particular method of critiquing data visualizations takes into account both these aspects and is therefore a good measure of the effectiveness of a visualization.
+They are designed so that the avergae reader can grasp its meaning easily, without having to sift through it to gather information.
+The effectiveness of a visualization, therefore, relies heavily on the creator's intention to portray a persuasive narrative as well as the reader's reception of the message.
+This particular method of critiquing data visualizations takes into account both these aspects and is therefore, a good measure of the effectiveness of a visualization.

 <- [Return to my Portfolio page](/README.md)